-Upon BOT approval of the Action Item, the Grants Program will send email notifications of award and non-award to applicants via the OHA Grants Portal and publish results on the OHA website.
+Upon BOT approval of the Action Item, the Grants Program will send email notifications of award and non-award to applicants via the OHA Grants Portal and publication of information will be posted on the OHA website.

 SECTION VII.
 OHA AWARD ADMINISTRATION